Freddy Ferragut

 Freddy Alexander Ferragut González (born 2 September 1974) is a Chilean former professional footballer who played as a midfielder and current manager.
+He is currently in charge of Unión Española (women).

 Club career

 A product of Colo-Colo youth system, he made his debut in 1991 at the age of 17.
 He was loaned to Magallanes and Santiago Wanderers in 1993 and 1996 respectively.
 Next, he had a step with Mexican club Real Sociedad de Zacatecas, where he promoted the signing of the Chilean player Victor Mella with the club.

 He returned to Colo-Colo in 1999 and next he moved to the United States to play for amateur clubs.
 His last club was Deportes Melipilla in 2005, where he made 12 appearances and scored one goal.

 International career

 Ferragut represented Chile at under-17 level in the 1991 South American Championship and at under-20 level in both the 1992 South American Championship and the 1993 L'Alcúdia Tournament, becoming the MVP player.

 At under-23 level, he took part of the Chile squad in the 1995 Pan American Games.